 Skip to main content

-• Save operations fail for date columns with custom format property
+• Save fails after editing a date cell with a format property configured

 {